kinesin-ca/daggyr/README.md

 DaggyR is a work orchestration framework for running workflows modeled as directed, acyclic graphs (DAGs).
-These are quite useful for all kinds of work flows, especially Fetch, Extract, Transform, Load (FETL) workloads.
+These are quite useful for all kinds of work flows, especially Fetch, Extract, Transform, Load (ETL) workloads.

 Features
 ========